Judith Hubback

 Judith Hubback (born Eläis Judith Fischer Williams; 23 February 1917 – 6 January 2006) was a British analytical psychologist and sociologist noted for her early studies into women and work.

 Early life and family

 Eläis Judith Fischer Williams was born on 23 February 1917, the third daughter of the international lawyer Sir John Fischer Williams, CBE, KC (1870–1947) and his wife, the artist Eleanor Marjorie Hay Murray (1880–1961).
-Her elder sister was the historian and civil servant Jenifer Margaret Hart (also the wife of H. L. A. Hart).
-Judith grew up in Paris and learnt to speak French fluently.
-She studied at Newnham College, Cambridge, graduating in 1936 with a first-class honours degree (BA) in history.
-While there, she met David Hubback (died 1991), the son of Eva Hubback, and they married in 1939; the couple went on to have one son and two daughters.
+Her elder sister was the historian and civil servant Jenifer Margaret Hart, the wife of H. L. A. Hart).
+Hubback grew up in Paris and learned to speak French fluently.
+She studied at Newnham College, Cambridge, graduating in 1936 with a first-class honours degree in history.
+While at university, she met David Hubback (who died in 1991), the son of Eva Hubback.
+They married in 1939 and together had two daughters and one son.